IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

 ## Running the `TemperatureSample` application

 1. Make sure that your Streaming Analytics service on Bluemix is running.
-2. Navigate to the `$STREAMS\_RUNNER\_HOME/samples` directory.
+2. Navigate to the `$STREAMS_RUNNER_HOME/samples` directory.
 The Streams Runner toolkit provides all necessary files.
-Assuming that all environment variables are set as described in Installing the toolkit and that $VCAP\_SERVICES has credentials in it named beam-service, you can launch the `TemperatureSample` application with the following command:
+Assuming that all environment variables are set as described in [Downloading and configuring Streams Runner](../beamrunner-2-install/#downloading-and-configuring-streams-runner) and that the `$VCAP\_SERVICES` Bluemix credentials file has credentials in it named `beam-service`, you can launch the `TemperatureSample` application with the following command:

    ```
    java -cp \